LambdaLabs/docsy-lambda-docs/content/en/linux/rsync-to-copy-and-synchronize.md

 computer and a remote server, you need to be able to SSH into the remote servers.

-Similarly, to use `rsync` to copy files between remote servers directly, you need to be able to SSH into the remote servers.
+To use `rsync` to copy files between remote servers directly, you need to be able to SSH into the remote servers using public key authentication with an SSH agent.
 {{% /alert %}}

 ## Copy files between your computer and a remote server